kward/shunit2/README.md

 Notes:

-1. Due to how shell parses command-line arguments, all strings used with macros should be quoted twice.
-Namely, single-quotes must be converted to single- double-quotes, and vice-versa.
-If the string being passed is absolutely for sure not empty, the extra quoting is not necessary.<br/>
+1. Due to how shell parses command-line arguments, _**all strings used with macros should be quoted twice**_.
+Namely, single-quotes must be converted to single-double-quotes, and vice-versa.<br/>
    <br/>
    Normal `assertEquals` call.<br/>
    `assertEquals 'some message' 'x' ''`<br/>